yig/graphics101-raycasting/README.md

 assign it from the `Shape`'s `material()` method.
 Note that for the next assignment, you will have to fill out the rest of the fields.
 There's no harm getting a head-start now.
-The `.position` and `.normal` fields should be stored in world-space, so use your t with the world-space ray's position and direction and multiply the normal by `transpose(transformInverse())`.
+The `.position` and `.normal` fields should be stored in world-space.
+The incoming ray is in world-space, so use your t with the world-space ray's position and direction to get a world-space position.
+Transform the object-space normal by `transpose(transformInverse())` to get a world-space normal.

 C++ you need to know for this assignment
 ----------------------------------------